RubixML/ML/README.md

 > **Note**: The PHP interpreter must be in your default PATH for the above syntax to work.

 ### What is a Tuple?
-A *tuple* is simply a way to denote an immutable sequential array with a predefined length.
+A *tuple* is a way to denote an immutable sequential array with a predefined length.
 An *n-tuple* is a tuple with the length of n.
-In other languages, such as Python, tuples are a separate datatype and their properties such as immutability are enforced by the interpreter, unlike PHP arrays.
+In other languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, unlike PHP arrays.

 **Example:**